pan-net/terraform-provider-powerdns/README.md

 $ make test
 ```

-For running acceptance tests locally, you need to use `docker-compose` to prepare the test environment:
+For running acceptance tests locally, you'll need to use `docker-compose` to prepare the test environment:

 ```sh
 docker-compose run --rm setup